davorg/dmp/chapters/chapter10.md

 The image method is used to add image information to the RSS object.
-Once more, the various subelements of the <image> element are passed as named param- eters to the method.
+Once more, the various subelements of the <image> element are passed as named parameters to the method.
 For each item that you wish to add to the RSS file, you call the add\_item method.
 Finally, to write the RSS object to a file you use the save method.
 You could also use the as_string method, which will return the XML that your RSS object